zelikos/zeliblue/README.md

 ### zeliblue-cli

-Enable or disable an auto-updating `zeliblue` distrobox intended as the default CLI experience.
+Enable or disable an auto-updating `zeliblue` distrobox intended as an alternative CLI experience, based on Fedora Toolbox.
 The `zeliblue-cli` image is derived from [Universal Blue's fedora-toolbox](https://github.com/ublue-os/toolboxes).

 ## Scope